amiyatulu/shivarthu/docs/Shivarthu.md

 print(money_distribution)
 ```

-The algorithm tries to meet the values of teal organization through reduced compensation inequality
+The algorithm tries to meet the values of teal organization through reduced compensation inequality.

+### Randomized Tax collection

+Initial project funding comes from inflation, however as the inflation rate declines over time, the funds are collected by subtracting some amount of balance from different accounts so that there is no longer any inflation.

+To avoid creating disincentives to invest in the coin, tax collection or deduction of balance is randomized.

+An account number is assigned to each account starting from 100  in ascending order.
+A random number `n` between 100-1000 is drawn.

+All account numbers with `account_number % n == 0` are taxed

+If the drawn number is 1,000, one out of every 1,000 accounts will be taxed.

+The primary governance determines the tax rate.
+The block number is stored during the draw.
+One draw is conducted each month at random time.
+Tax is deducted when the account interacts with the blockchain.